Scotty Bowman: Retirement

-In 2003 Bowman was inducted into Canada's Walk of Fame.
+In 2003, Bowman was inducted into Canada's Walk of Fame.

 Since his retirement as coach in 2002, Bowman worked as a special consultant to the Red Wings.
 On August 3, 2007, it was reported that Bowman was offered the position of President of the Toronto Maple Leafs.
 Bowman later appeared in an interview on Hockey Night in Canada on January 12, 2008, confirming that he was very close to taking the job only to be turned away by Richard Peddie, CEO of Maple Leaf Sports & Entertainment Ltd. (MLSE).
 In July 2008, he took a position as senior advisor of hockey operations for the Chicago Blackhawks to work alongside his son Stan Bowman, who was the general manager.
 The Blackhawks' Stanley Cup victory in 2010 gave Bowman his 12th Stanley Cup including coaching and team management, and the Blackhawks' 2013, and 2015 Stanley Cup victories were Bowman's 13th and 14th respectively.
 Bowman stepped down from his advisory role in Chicago on July 1, 2022, saying that "it was time to move on."

 In 2012, he was made an Officer of the Order of Canada "for his contributions to hockey as a coach and mentor".

 On February 8, 2017, it was announced that Bowman would receive Order of Hockey in Canada award in a ceremony on June 19.

 Personal life

-As of January 2018 Bowman was living in Sarasota, Florida, attending all of the Tampa Bay Lightning home games in his role as the Senior Advisor of Hockey Operations for the Chicago Blackhawks, that was managed by his son Stan Bowman until October 26, 2021, when Stan resigned from the Chicago Blackhawks organization in response to the results of an independent investigation into allegations of sexual assault committed by a member of the Blackhawks' video coaching staff, Brad Aldrich.
-Stan also resigned as the general manager of the U.S. Olympic men's hockey team the same day.
+As of January 2018, Bowman was living in Sarasota, Florida, attending all of the Tampa Bay Lightning home games in his role as the senior advisor of hockey operations for the Chicago Blackhawks, whose general manager was his son Stan Bowman until October 26, 2021, when Stan resigned from the Blackhawks organization.